Skip to main content

 For Coding Tasks

-• Provide as much context about your coding environment and requirements as possible in your initial message.
+• Provide complete context about your coding environment in your initial message

 For Writing Assistance

-• Outline your requirements, target audience, and key points in a single, comprehensive message.
+• Outline requirements, target audience, and key points comprehensively

-• For editing tasks, send the entire text in one message rather than breaking it into multiple parts.
+• Send entire texts for editing in one message rather than breaking them up

 For Research and Analysis

-• Clearly define your research question and any specific areas of focus in your initial message.
+• Clearly define your research question and focus areas initially

-• Provide all relevant data or information in a single, well-structured message.
+• Provide all relevant data in a single, well-structured message

 Did this answer your question?